josep-pujol/fsfd-tasking/README.md

 [![Build Status](https://travis-ci.org/josep-pujol/fsfd-tasking.svg?branch=master)](https://travis-ci.org/josep-pujol/fsfd-tasking)
 [![codecov](https://codecov.io/gh/josep-pujol/fsfd-tasking/branch/master/graph/badge.svg)](https://codecov.io/gh/josep-pujol/fsfd-tasking)

-This repo contains a solution code for the milestone project of the *Full Stack Frameworks with Django* module at Code Institute.
+This repository contains a solution code for the milestone project of the *Full Stack Frameworks with Django* module at Code Institute.

-Consists on a "Tasks List" application in which users can store and manage tasks.
+Consists on a "Tasks List" or "To-Do" application in which users can store and manage tasks.
 Allow multiple users, groups of users etc.

 A demo of the app can be viewed [HERE](https://fsfd-tasking.herokuapp.com/)